austin-lang/austin-lang.github.io/README.md

 # portfolio-website
-Austin Lang's personal portfolio website for applications to jobs and programs. <br />
+This is Austin Lang's personal portfolio website for applications to jobs and programs. <br />
-Product is self-created through HTML/JS/CSS with no outside software. <br />
+Besides the use of a template, the site was self-created through HTML/JS/CSS with no outside software.
-Website template can be found here: "http://startbootstrap.com".